Hi-Angel/notes-backup/go.md

 ## Cons

+The overall feeling is that it's a 90s language that for some reason got released in 2009.

 * constants are basically non-existent.
 You can only ever declare `const` expressions that are evaluated at compile time.
 To make things worse, Go doesn't seem to support something like `constexpr`, so you can't make a function that should be evaluated at compile time.
 * ternary do not exist.
 Which together with previous point forces programmers to write mutable code *(unless you're up to making a separate function for a one-liner that branches on `if`-condition)*.
 * there's a nice pattern of functions returning a tuple *(though Go doesn't use this term)* of error and a "good value".
 However, it is impossible to declare a type of the components inside the tuple inside the assignment.
 You can do that on a separate line, which is of course verbose.
 So people simply don't do that, and as result reading a Go code is a guessing game, because you have no idea what types are involved.
 If you read it locally, you can fetch all modules and use "go to definition" to see the types *(which is long for a new project but at least works)*.
 But if you're reading it from a web-browser you are out of luck.